10 Ways To Improve Indoor Air Quality

 1. Open your windows

 Opening your windows for 5-10 minutes a day is crucial in creating and maintaining quality indoor air.
 There starts to be a build up of pollutants in your home such as carbon dioxide and other residual molecules left by household chemicals.
+To learn more about the causes of indoor air pollution click this link.

 For example, when you spray your home with scented aerosol sprays that can cause the air to be polluted and diminish the quality of air in your home.
 By opening the windows every day you are eliminating the pollutants that are effecting the air you breathe.